 The problem is that moisture tends to condense on the cool concrete walls.
 The water vapor can come through the concrete from the soil or from indoor air that comes in contact with the concrete.
 With fiber insulation and a vapor barrier, moisture can get trapped in the insulation leading to moldy insulation and decay in the wood framing.
 With 2 in. of foam against the wall, this should not be a problem in your climate.

 The foam layer should be continuous and sealed at joints to keep indoor air away from the concrete.
-Also pay attention to the band joist are in the floor framing to avoid condensation and moisture build-up here during cold weather.
-Insulate the band joist with 2 in. or thicker foam blocks, sealed tightly in place with spray foam.
+Also pay attention to the band joist area in the floor framing to avoid condensation and moisture build-up here during cold weather.
+Insulate the band joist with foam blocks that are 2 in. or thicker, and seal the foam tightly in place with spray foam.
 Again, avoid foam faced with foil or plastic sheeting.

 I would also recommend an airtight air/vapor barrier on the bathroom ceiling to keep any moisture out of the floor system above.
 Also install a good bath fan and use it when showering.

-All of this assumes that you have a dry basement with good drainage and dampproofing on the exterior.
+All of this assumes that you have a dry basement with good site drainage, working foundation drains, and foundation waterproofing on the exterior.
 If you have existing basement moisture problems or leakage, make sure you solve the problems before insulating and finishing.